 Alternative Pick: Bachelor’s Degree in Healthcare Management

 The bachelor’s degree in healthcare management is similar to the bachelor’s degree in healthcare administration.
-However, there is greater focus on organization-wide decision-making with healthcare management, as opposed to department level decisions with healthcare administration.
+However, there is greater focus on organization-wide decision-making with healthcare management, as opposed to department level decisions within healthcare administration.
 As a result, a healthcare management degree is better for those who want to spend more time examining financial data and formulating long-term plans for the organization, instead of focusing on concerns that affect a single department or daily operations.
 In healthcare management programs, there’s a greater emphasis on preparing students to handle the business aspects of a healthcare organization.

 Interested in earning this degree online?
 Read our complete guide to online healthcare management bachelor’s degrees.